- It’s possible to lose 10 pounds in a month, but it’s not recommended. Five weeks is more realistic at a safe rate of losing 1–2 pounds per week.

 - Yellow foods (like lean meats, rice and pasta, and healthy fats) have a medium calorie density

-- Red foods (like ice cream) have a high calorie density
+- Orange foods (like ice cream) have a high calorie density

 With Noom, you’ll enjoy foods from all three categories (no food is off limits!), but this system makes it easy to choose more green and yellow foods, which create a feeling of fullness while helping you maintain a calorie deficit.

 At Noom, we understand that losing weight is more complicated than just choosing low-caloric density foods.

 It’s also about addressing the emotional side of eating so you can understand why you make the choices you do and develop healthy, sustainable habits.